 At a public meeting on 18 September, chaired by Cllr Neil Ross, a Friends of Midmar Paddock group was formed with the support of local politicians across parties.
 The Constitution of the new organisation is here and the latest campaign leaflet is here.

-You can contact the group by e-mail at email@example.com or visit the Facebook site https://www.facebook.com/midmarpaddock/?__tn__=HHH-R
+You can contact the group by e-mail at email@example.com and their privacy statement is here.
+They have a Facebook page at https://www.facebook.com/midmarpaddock/?__tn__=HHH-R

 The Friends of Midmar Paddock are conducting a survey to find out how frequently Midmar Paddock is being used and which paths are most used.
 This information will be passed to the City of Edinburgh Council and ScotWays as evidence to establish them as Rights of Way.
 If you use the Paddock (or have used it in the past) you can fill in the questionnaire.
 Please remember to add your full address including postcode or it won’t be accepted as evidence in the Rights of Way procedure.